Recovering from birth is serious business and requires proper nourishment and nutrition. These are the top nutrients moms need in postpartum.

 Unfortunately, there are no nutrient intake guidelines for non-breastfeeding women specific to the postpartum period, which is frustrating.

-Yet we know this: many nutrients are depleted through pregnancy and birth, and certain key nutrients have key roles for postpartum health.
+Yet we know this: many nutrients are depleted through pregnancy and birth including roughly 10% of the body’s minerals, and certain key nutrients have key roles for postpartum health.
 The majority of new mothers aren’t getting enough of these nutrients from food.

 The ten most important postpartum nutrients